"If man is five

 - Academy of Adventure: Implied by "Weird at My School".

 - Album Title Drop: The EP Come On Pilgrim takes its name from a line in "Levitate Me."
 Similarly, Doolittle is mentioned in "Mr. Grieves."
-And Surfer Rosa is said in "Oh My Golly!".
-Trompe le Monde doesn't have this, but it makes up for that by having a song called "Trompe le Monde", the only Pixies album to have a Title Track.
+Surfer Rosa is said in "Oh My Golly!".
+Finally, Bossanova comes from its song "Hang Wire".
+Trompe le Monde doesn't have this, but it makes up for that by having a song called "Trompe le Monde", and Indie Cindy also has a title track.

 - Anti-Love Song: "La La Love You" is as a parody, "Hey" is weird enough, and "U-Mass" is a takedown of pretentious student types.